sickozell/SickoCV/README.md

 If Attack is set to 0 (and release is set greater than 0) and a new GATE or Toggle TRIGGER is detected before Release phase has ended, the next Release phase will start from the previous reached release point.

 If Release is set to 0 (and attack is set greater than 0) and a new GATE or Toggle TRIGGER is detected before Attack phase has ended, the next Attack phase will start from the previous reached Attack point.

+## BtogglerSt / BtogglerSt Compact
+### buffered stereo signal toggle switch (flip flop) with gate output and signal routing with ASR envelope generator and builtin VCA
+This module is just a mixture of 'Toggler' and 'Btoggler', refer to previous instructions for details.

 ## Credits
 The Component Library graphics for these modules are copyright © VCV and licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)